ANNA PETROVA, PIANO

 Her performances have been broadcast on National Public Radio Performance Today, New York’s WQXR, Chicago’s WFMT, and Bulgarian National Radio and Television.

-A passionate chamber musician, Petrova is a member of two ensembles: the viola-piano Carr-Petrova Duo and the clarinet-viola-piano Iris Trio.
+A passionate chamber musician, Petrova is a member of two ensembles: the award-winning viola-piano Carr-Petrova Duo and the clarinet-viola-piano Iris Trio.

 Petrova holds a Doctor of Musical Arts degree from Manhattan School of Music, where her main teachers have been Horacio Gutiérrez and André-Michel Schub.